carbon-language/carbon-lang/lldb/docs/use/variable.rst

 Finding Formatters 101
 ----------------------

-Searching for a formatter (including formats, starting in SVN rev r192217) given a variable goes through a rather intricate set of rules.
+Searching for a formatter (including formats, since lldb 3.4.0) given a variable goes through a rather intricate set of rules.
 Namely, what happens is that LLDB starts looking in each enabled category, according to the order in which they were enabled (latest enabled first).
-In each category, LLDB does the following:
+In each category, LLDB does the
+following:

 - If there is a formatter for the type of the variable, use it
 - If this object is a pointer, and there is a formatter for the pointee type